Supersymmetric Massive Gravity: Introduction

 quantum effects become important.
 In \cite{deRham:2013qqa} it was shown that while massive graviton loop effects will in general de-tune the ghost-free potential (\ref{nonlinlag}), the associated ghostly mode has a mass $m_{\text{ghost}}\sim M_\text{P}$ and the phenomenology at longer distances is not substantially modified.

 The existence of a healthy EFT of a massive spin-2 particle that reproduces the phenomenology of general relativity in an appropriate regime is surprising, and there is a clear motivation to try and construct a UV completion.
 In contrast to the model-independent constraints described above, there have been additional bottom-up studies on the constraints imposed on the dRGT model by requiring standard causality and unitarity properties in the UV.
 Time advances in pp-wave solutions and associated closed time-like curves were analyzed in \cite{Camanho:2016opx}; the existence of an asymptotic Shapiro time-advance or time-delay, related to the sign of the eikonal phase, was studied in \cite{Hinterbichler:2017qyt,Bonifacio:2017nnt}.
-In both cases, avoiding acausal behaviour requires a specific tuning of the cubic dRGT parameter
+In both cases, avoiding apparently pathological behavior requires a specific tuning of the cubic dRGT parameter

-As first studied in \cite{Cheung:2016yqr}, with proposed refinements and clarifications \cite{Bellazzini:2017fep,deRham:2018qqo,Alberte:2019xfh}, S-matrix positivity bounds related to analyticity and unitarity in the UV, constrains the parameters $(\alpha_3,\alpha_4)$ to a small island\footnote{As discussed in \cite{Camanho:2016opx} there is a non-zero region of overlap between the causality and positivity bounds.}.
+As first studied in \cite{Cheung:2016yqr}, with proposed refinements and clarifications \cite{Bellazzini:2017fep,deRham:2018qqo,Alberte:2019xfh,deRham:2017xox}, S-matrix positivity bounds related to analyticity, causality and unitarity in the UV, constrains the parameters $(\alpha_3,\alpha_4)$ to a small island\footnote{As discussed in \cite{Camanho:2016opx} there is a non-zero region of overlap between the causality and positivity bounds.}.
+It remains an open question how the notion of causality used in the derivation of the S-matrix positivity bounds is related to that used in arriving at \eqref{eq:alpha3}.